 Up until recently, the Roland F-140R was the most affordable console digital piano in Roland’s arsenal.

 That was before the RP-102 model was introduced in late 2017, which became the latest addition to company’s entry-level range of home digital pianos.

-For now, Roland offers 3 furniture cabinet digital pianos under $1500:
+For now, Roland offers 3 furniture cabinet digital pianos in the sub-$1600 price range:

 - RP-501R (pretty much the same piano as the F-140R, the only difference is traditional cabinet design and a higher price tag)

 In fact, it remains Roland’s most popular console digital piano in this price range.

 So what does make the F-140R so amazing?
 Let’s find out!